Skip to content Skip to footer navigation

 You may disclose protected matters by either of the following steps:

 (a) You may submit a written complaint or report and any relevant documentation on any protected matters to one of the people identified in section 6 of this policy.
-That person will report the concerns to the Whistleblower Protection Officer (the Director of People and Culture).
+That person will report the concerns to the Whistleblower Protection Officer (the Director, Operations).

 (b) If you have a concern about reporting to one of the people described in section 6 of this policy (for example you reasonably believe that your manager is involved in the protected matters or you do not feel comfortable reporting it to your manager for any other reason), then you may submit a report directly to the Whistleblower Protection Officer.